strapi/documentation/docusaurus/docs/dev-docs/upgrade-tool.md

 Run the upgrade tool with the `codemods` parameter to execute a utility that allows selecting the codemods to be executed.
 With this command, only the codemods are run, the dependencies are not updated nor installed.

-If you just wish to view a list of the available codemods, use the `ls` command:
+To view a list of the available codemods, use the `ls` command:

 ```bash
 npx @strapi/upgrade codemods ls